supabase-community/postgres_lsp/docs/checking_migrations.md

 This will only check migrations after the specified timestamp.

 For pre-commit hooks and when working locally, use `--staged` to only lint files that have been staged.
 In CI environments, you most likely want to use `--changed` to only lint files that have been changed compared to your `vcs.default_branch` configuration.
-If `default_branch` is not set in your `pglt.toml`, use `--since=REF` to specify the base branch to compare against.
+If `default_branch` is not set in your `pglt.json`, use `--since=REF` to specify the base branch to compare against.